6.4 Children of Parents who have a Learning Difficulty or Disability

 Professionals undertaking assessments must recognise that a learning disability is a lifelong condition.
 Assessments must therefore consider the implications for the child as they develop throughout childhood and will need to re-evaluate the child's circumstances from time to time.
 Children may exceed their parent's intellectual and social functioning at a relatively young age.

 Parents with learning disabilities are at risk of falling through the gap between the provision of services for children and the provision of services for adults, if the services fail to coordinate effectively.
 As a result, some parents may miss out on support services that they need in order to prevent problems from arising.
 Early help and Family support services should be considered at an early stage in order to prevent future risks to the child and to promote the child's welfare.
+Early Help in Buckinghamshire is now provided by the Family Support Service.

 The context in which people with learning disabilities have children is one that has been dominated by the perception of risk and the assumption that parenting will not be good enough.
 Adults with learning disabilities may need support to develop the understanding, resources, skills and experience to meet the needs of their children.
 This will be particularly necessary if they are experiencing additional difficulties such as domestic violence, poor physical or mental health, having a disabled child, substance misuse, social isolation, poor housing or poverty.